Conformal dynamics at infinity for groups with contracting elements: Hopf--Tsuji--Sullivan Dichotomy

-This section is devoted to the proof of Theorem \ref{HTSThm}.
-Let $G\act \U$ as in (\ref{GActUAssump}), equipped with a convergence boundary $\pU$.
-Let $\{\mu_x\}_{x\in \U}$ be any $\omega$-dimensional $G$-quasi-equivariant quasi-conformal density charging positive measure on $\mathcal C$, where $\mathcal C$ satisfies \ref{AssumpC} and \ref{AssumpE}.
+This section is devoted to the proof of Theorem \ref{HTSThm}, the so-called Hopf--Tsuji--Sullivan dichotomy, for the conformal density for groups with contracting elements.

+Let $G\act \U$ as in (\ref{GActUAssump}), equipped with a non-elementary convergence boundary $\pU$.
+Let $\{\mu_x\}_{x\in \U}$ be any $\omega$-dimensional $G$-quasi-equivariant quasi-conformal density charging positive measure on the set $\mathcal C$ of non-pinched points, where $\mathcal C$ satisfies \ref{AssumpC} and \ref{AssumpE}.
+By Lemma \ref{ballgrowth}, it is necessary that $\omega\ge \e G$.

-The proof is based on the construction of a family of visual spheres described as follows.
+The proof is based on the construction of a family of visual spheres described in the sequel.
 A similar strategy was used by Tukia \cite{Tukia4} for real hyperbolic spaces whose arguments are hard to be implemented in general metric spaces.
-We are eventually turned to the techniques of projection complex.
+We are eventually turned to the technique of projection complex.